École Nationale des Chartes: The library

 The library was created by the order of 31 December 1846.
 At the time it occupied one of the two rooms reserved for the school in the hôtel de Soubise.
 The library moved with the school in 1897, and since then has occupied the second floor (reading room and history room), third floor (Horseshoe Room) and fourth floor (offices and store rooms in the attic).

 In 1920, the management of the library was taken over by the secretary of the school, who at the time was René Poupardin.
 Today it is managed by a library curator.

 It was designed as a research library.
 Its collections are particularly well supplied in the subjects taught at the school: medieval history, philology, history of books, bibliography, etc. The collections (around 150,000 volumes) are all available for immediate access.
 The catalogue is available online.
 Many electronic resources are also available.

-Due to lack of space at the Sorbonne, the library will move in 2016 to 12 rue des Petits-Champs, into much larger premises.
+Due to lack of space at the Sorbonne, the library moved in 2017 to 12 rue des Petits-Champs, into much larger premises.